Dau2004/Hidden-Markov-Model-for-Human-Activity-Recognition/README.md

 ## 1. Background and Motivation

 Human activity recognition (HAR) has become increasingly important in modern healthcare and fitness applications.
 Our use case focuses on **elderly fall detection and activity monitoring systems**.
-By accurately recognizing activities such as walking, standing, jumping, and remaining still, we can detect abnormal patterns that may indicate falls, reduced mobility, or health deterioration.
-Traditional monitoring systems require expensive specialized equipment, but smartphones contain accelerometers and gyroscopes that can capture motion data continuously.
+By accurately recognising activities such as walking, standing, jumping, and remaining still, we can detect abnormal patterns that may indicate falls, reduced mobility, or health deterioration.
+Traditional monitoring systems require expensive specialised equipment, but smartphones contain accelerometers and gyroscopes that can capture motion data continuously.
 This project implements a Hidden Markov Model (HMM) to classify human activities from smartphone sensor data, providing a cost-effective solution for continuous activity monitoring that can alert caregivers when unusual patterns are detected, potentially preventing serious injuries from falls or enabling early intervention for mobility issues.

 ---